Why would I need supplements for digestion?

 Some bodies just don’t secrete enough enzymes, or the right type of enzymes to break down all of the food in that individual’s diet.
 This could be a genetic issue or one that develops with age as enzymatic secretions tend to slow.

 Just like the enzymes secreted naturally by the body, however, an enzymatic digestive aid like GluDaZymeTM can help to break down the macronutrient components of your food.
 Better food breakdown means more nutrients are available for absorption when digested matter reaches the gut.
-Importantly, the owner of the gut will suffer fewer symptoms of undigested food/malabsorption.
+Best of all, with enhanced food breakdown the owner of the gut may notice increased digestive comfort.

 Exactly which digestive enzymes does GluDaZyme contain?